Medically Reviewed by Dr. Majid Tanveer, DVM

 That’s why it is essential to thoroughly dry off your dog’s feet after he has been out in wet weather or splashing around bodies of water.

-When you bathe or groom your four-legged friend, limit his exposure as much as possible and ensure that his paws are completely dry afterwards.
+When you bathe or groom your four-legged friend, limit his exposure as much as possible and ensure that his paws are completely dry afterward.

 Avoid Areas With Foxtails